jonathancwhite/ballistic-gatsby/src/pages/index.md

 ---
 templateKey: index-page
+title: Ballistic Agency | Not just another opinion
+image: /img/pahq-showcase.png
+imageAlt: Power Athlete Showcase - Screenshot of site
 heading: Not just another opinion
 subheading: The best of the best trust Ballistic with their ecommerce needs.
 We pride ourselves on creating the best solution for you, without all the bullsh*t that comes along with it.
 We are the gold standard for Optimized Ecommerce.
-heroCTATitle: "Let's talk "
+ctaTitle: "Let's talk "
+ctaLink: /contact-us
+ctaTitle2: "View our work "
+ctaLink2: /our-work
+brands:
+  brandLogo1: /img/partner-logos_bigcomm.png
+  brandLogo2: /img/partner-logos_bigcomm.png
+  brandLogo3: /img/partner-logos_bigcomm.png
+  brandLogo4: /img/partner-logos_bigcomm.png
+  brandLogo5: /img/partner-logos_bigcomm.png
 mainpitch:
   heading: Creating the most efficient solutions for you and your clients.
   subheading: Optimized Ecommerce
   color: lightblue
   ctaTitle: Request a quote
-  ctaLink2: /our-work
   ctaLink: /contact-us
-  ctaTitle2: View our work
   imageOption: no-image
   col1: >
     Officia veniam aliquip pariatur cupidatat aliqua enim occaecat dolore.